Menopause, incl. hormone replacement therapy (HRT)

 • Body-identical HRT (bioidentical hormones that match natural hormones more closely)

-HRT is available in many forms, including:
+HRT is available in many forms:

 • Tablets